 Other possibilities exist in order to increase the prediction skill of AMs.
 A classical approach is to add new predictors or new successive levels of analogy [?, see e.g.]]Horton2012a, BenDaoud2016, Caillouet2016.
 AMs can also be combined with other methods [?, see e.g.]]Chardon2014.
 Another possibility is to use a global optimization technique, such as genetic algorithms, in order to better optimize the method and to add new parameters [?].
 However, the MTW technique is not in competition with other approaches, but can be combined with these.
 Indeed, as most of them rely on the atmospheric circulation in the first level of analogy, the application of a MTW should lead to similar conclusions.

 Section 1 presents the context of the study as well as data and methods, including the proposed MTW technique.
 The impact of the reduction of the archive and the improvements brought by the MTW are assessed in Sect.
-2. The benefit of introducing a MTW was assessed first in regards to the analogy criterion improvement (Sect.
+2. The benefit of introducing a MTW was assessed first in regards to the analogy criterion improvement between synoptic situations (Sect.
 2.2), and then in terms of precipitation prediction skill (Sect.
 2.3).
 Finally, the results are discussed in Sect.
 3 and the conclusions are found in Sect.
 3.7.

 1 Data and methods